How to Apply

-About 25 memberships are available to those of all career stages who are interested in actively participating in the Special-Year Program.
+About 20 memberships are available to those of all career stages who are interested in actively participating in the Special-Year Program.
 These may be stipendiary or non-stipendiary.
 They are usually 1 year in duration, but can be for just one term.
-In 2019-2020, there will be a special-year program on Optimization, Statistics, and Theoretical Machine Learning led by Sanjeev Arora of Princeton University.
+In 2020-2021, there will be a special-year program, Geometric and Modular Representation Theory, led by Geordie Williamson of the University of Sydney.

 The deadline for applications and all supporting materials (including reference letters) is December 1.